U-turn over Rugby green bin collections

-Green bin collections will start again after Rugby Borough Council brokered a funding deal to resume the service.
+Green bin collections will start again immediately after a U-turn by Rugby Borough Council.

 The council had suspended collections of green waste for three months over winter in an effort to save £25,000.
 However it was announced today (Friday) that Warwickshire County Council had struck a deal to fund the shortfall and that the service would start again.